 Fortunately, there are ways to know exactly when you have ovulated and determine your fertility window.
 Before we can talk in detail about how to predict ovulation, we must refresh our knowledge about how ovulation occurs in the first place.

 In this article, we discuss the methods that are commonly used to predict ovulation and determine your fertility window.

 How does ovulation occur?

 Ovulation is the term given to the phenomenon by which a mature egg is released from your ovary during your menstrual cycle.
-Once the egg is released after ovulation, it has about 24 hours to get fertilized by the sperm.
-If it fails to do so within this period, the egg will die off, and you will have to wait for the ovulation during your next menstrual cycle.
+Once the egg is released after ovulation, it has about 24 hours to get fertilised by the sperm.
+If it fails to do so within this period, the egg will die off, and you will have to wait for ovulation during your next menstrual cycle.

 For most women with a menstrual cycle lasting 28 days, ovulation occurs around day 14, the middle of the cycle.
 However, no two women are the same, and neither are their menstrual cycles.
 It is common to have menstrual cycles lasting anywhere between 21 and 35 days.
 The time of ovulation, thus, will vary in women having cycles that are significantly longer or shorter than the standard 28 days.

 Unlike men, who can produce sperm throughout their lives, women are born with all the eggs they can produce, and only a fraction of these eggs will have a chance to be fertilised and lead to pregnancy.